Bob Warn Field at Sycamore Stadium - Terre Haute Rex

 Return on Investment 3

 Tickets to Rex games are as low as $8 for adults and $5 for youths.
 The price of a backstop grandstand seat is $10, reserved seats are $12, and scout seats up against the field are $15.
-The price to park your car is free and concession items are reasonable.
-There is a charge to park on the paved lot outside the entrance, but there is free parking on the asphalt lot across the street.
-Food prices consist of $3 regular hot dogs to $8 can domestic beers.
+There is a charge to park on the paved lot outside the entrance, but ample free parking on the asphalt lot across the street.
+Food prices consist of $3 regular hot dogs to $8 cans of domestic beers.

 Extras 2

-Bob Warn Field earns a second point for offering team programs for $3 that include raffle numbers inside for prizes throughout the game.
+Bob Warn Field earns a point for offering team programs for $3, including raffle numbers inside for prizes throughout the game.
+A second point is for the abundant collection of merchandise with the stylish Rex logo.

 ------